Aagathan: Plot

-Gautham gets close to everyone in the family which annoys Varma who tries everything to get rid of him.
-Gautham proves to Varma that Shreya is madly in love with him.
-Varma takes Gautham out for a ride and threatens to kill him by pointing a gun, but Gautham has already texted Shreya to follow them, thereby foiling Varma's attempt.
-Later, Varma almost succeeds in killing Gautham by locking him in a wine ageing barrel, but Gautham escapes with the help of Lawrence, Varma's servant.
-He challenges Varma that he will make him reveal the secret in two days, i.e. at the engagement ceremony.
+Gautham ingratiates himself with the family, infuriating Varma, who repeatedly tries to get rid of him.
+Varma later attempts to kill Gautham by pointing a gun at him during a drive, but Gautham has already texted Shreya to follow them, stopping the attack.
+Varma then tries to trap him in a wine ageing barrel, but Gautham escapes with the help of Lawrence, Varma’s servant.
+He challenges Varma to reveal the truth at the engagement ceremony, and invites Varma’s former colleagues, including George, as well as the media, using Varma’s email account so that the exposure will be public.